 At A Glance

-On December 23, 2022, Congress passed H.R.
-2617, the “Consolidated Appropriations Act” (CAA), also referred to as the Omnibus Spending Bill, to fund the government through September 30, 2023.
-The 4,000-page bill contains multiple provisions of interest to employers, including the SECURE (Setting Every Community Up for Retirement Enhancement) 2.0 Act of 2022, “Secure 2.0.”
-President Biden is expected to sign the Bill into law before year end.
+On December 29, 2022, President Biden signed H.R.
+2617, the "Consolidated Appropriations Act" (CAA), also referred to as the Omnibus Spending Bill to fund the government through September 30, 2023.
+The 4,000-page bill contains multiple provisions of interest to employers, including the SECURE (Settling Every Community Up for Retirement Enhancement) 2.0 Act of 2022, "Secure 2.0".

 The SECURE 2.0 Act of 2022 comprises 90 provisions aimed at reforming the retirement plan system, encouraging retirement savings, and reducing administrative requirements.
 SECURE 2.0 expands and builds upon the retirement program reforms initiated in the SECURE Act of 2019.

 - Require automatic enrollment in employer-sponsored retirement plans

 - Increase the catch-up limits for older Americans